Skip to the main content

 Duties

-Duties and responsibilities may vary from one position to another but, in general, traffic managers:
+Duties and responsibilities may vary from one position to another.
+In general, traffic managers:

-• negotiate with various carriers (air, water, rail, road or pipeline), maintain their own private fleet or a combination of both
+• Negotiate with various carriers (air, water, rail, road, or pipeline) and maintain their own private fleet, or a combination of both

-• evaluate freight costs and the inventory costs associated with transit times.
+• Evaluate freight and inventory costs associated with transit times

 In smaller organizations, traffic managers also may:

-• scan products as they come into and go out of the plant
+• Scan products as they come into and leave the plant

-• maintain a vehicle fleet to safe standards and acceptable levels of cleanliness.
+• Maintain a vehicle fleet to meet standards for safety and cleanliness

 Working Conditions